mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 It was a long day on the keyboard and I really did not feel like going for a bike ride.
 I would have been ok if there was just a 30 minute run scheduled.
 Regardless of how I felt, I pulled the road bide off the wall, lubed the chain and pumped up the tires.
 <!---->
-Not long after I set off for the Crystal View subdivision (_Mill Hill_), I noticed an odd, random click coming from the drive train.
+Not long after I set off for the _Crystal View_ subdivision (_Mill Hill_), I noticed an odd, random click coming from the drive train.
 I spun around for home and put the bike on my work stand.
 My guess is there is a bit of play in the bottom bracket bearings and I can't add anymore preload to adjust it.
 This was my winter bike and hasn't seen a real mechanic in a year.

 Satisfied that I did my best to solve the noise, I headed back out to get my workout done.

 The first run to the top of the subdivision felt easy.
-In fact I went to the very top (_Goldstone Heights_) for every rep tonight.
-Maybe it was yesterday's day off training but every trip to the top of the hill was easier than I remember from the last time I did a ride here.
+In fact, for every rep tonight I went to the very top (_Goldstone Heights_)   Maybe it was yesterday's day off training but every trip to the top of the hill was easier than I remember from the last time I did a ride here.
 After the fifth rep, I did a hard standing effort from the start of the hill to the elementary school for good measure.

 #### Elevation Profile for the Ride
 ![Elevation Profile](/assets/jpg/elevation-20210525.jpeg)